ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

 - Birdshot (20 pellets)
 - Slug (concentrates all the little bits into one big shot)
 - Arrow Flechette (5 arrows)
-- Dustshot (causes an AOE of redstone activation where it lands)
+- Disruption (causes an AOE of redstone activation where it lands)

 **Grenade Shells**
 - Explosive (does decent AOE at a decent range, does not destroy tiles)